berquerant/chrome-extensions/bmctl/README.md

 Newest creation time of search target.
 Include specified date.

+## Filter Folder

+String that should be within the path (folder tree) of search target.

 # Operation

 Click `Operation` button to open a modal for operation to the current search result.